Our Generation Training Center

 Certificate of Biblical Studies

 The OGTC offers a Certificate in Biblical Studies in Missions.
 Students must complete the prescribed coursework filled with personal mentoring, practical training, and biblical teaching, and an overseas internship.
 Each year consists of two seventeen-week sememsters followed by a six-month internship.
 Completion takes three and a half years if fulfilled consecutively.
 Students may enter the program at the beginning of any semester.

 Our goal is to give our students something more than theory.
 We provide hands-on practice.
-Before graduating, we expect our students to preach/teach, see the lost saved, baptize, make disciples, and be used by God in the ministry.
-Below are some ways that student get involved in practical training:
+Before graduating, we expect our students to preach or teach, to see the lost saved, to make disciples, and to be used by God in the ministry.
+Below are some ways that students get involved in practical training:

 Local Church Involvement

 The most important part of OGTC training is serving in a local church.
-Students who are members of a church that is not local to the OGTC are encouraged to get involved in a local church in the area that is in agreement with the doctrinal beliefs of the Our Generation Training Center and with whom the OGTC has a training partnership.
-Recommendations for and introductions to local churches can be made by the Administration.
-At the beginning of each trimester, students should inform the Administration about what church they will be attending and how they will be serving in that church.
+Students who are members of a church that is not local to the OGTC are required to get involved in a local church in the area that is in agreement with the doctrinal beliefs of the Our Generation Training Center and with whom the OGTC has a training partnership.
+Recommendations for and introductions to local churches will be made by the Administration.
+At the beginning of each semester, students should inform the Administration about what church they will be attending and how they will be serving in that church.

-The Administration may offer suggestions to pastors of churches where students are members or who desire to establish a training partnership regarding how they can partner with the OGTC in training students for ministry.
+Upon request, the Administration may offer suggestions to pastors of churches where students are members or who desire to establish a training partnership regarding how they can partner with the OGTC in training students for ministry.
 These suggestions may include:

 - Allowing students to participate in things like mission conference planning, business meetings, Sunday school administration, children and teen ministries, bus ministry, evangelism, discipleship, summer camp, music, etc.

-- Allowing male students to administer the Lord’s Supper, to baptizing, to preaching, and to teach.
+- Allowing male students to administer (or assist with) the Lord’s Supper, to baptize, to preach, and to teach.
 Allowing female students to teach children or ladies.